IRS Levy on Social Security – Can They Really Do That?

 2. Request Currently Not Collectible (CNC) Status

 If the levy is causing financial hardship—i.e., you can’t afford rent, food, or medical care—you may qualify for CNC status.
-This will pause all collection.
+This strategy is often referred to as using Currently Not Collectible status to stop levies.

 3. Enter an Installment Agreement or Offer in Compromise